Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is PayPal?

-PayPal is the most recognised digital-payment brand in the world.
-It offers a quick, hassle-free way to send and receive money online using an email address and your credit or debit card.
+PayPal offers a quick, hassle-free way to send and receive money online using an email address and your credit or debit card.
 Having been established in 1998, PayPal processes some 20 million payments every day, and it has more than 227 million active account holders worldwide.
 Trading in 100 currencies and across more than 200 markets, PayPal’s international headquarters is also located in Singapore.

 Advantages of using PayPal to send money internationally or pay overseas suppliers